Brazil manifestos seek to rein in Bolsonaro before election

 That was 1977.
-Almost 45 years later to the day, thousands are expected to rally at that same stage Thursday for readings of two documents inspired by the original “Letter to the Brazilians.”
+Almost 45 years later to the day, thousands rallied at that same site Thursday for readings of two documents inspired by the original “Letter to the Brazilians.”
 Both new manifestos defend the nation’s democratic institutions and electronic voting system, which far-right President Jair Bolsonaro has repeatedly attacked ahead of his reelection bid.

 While the incumbent isn’t named in either document, analysts say it is abundantly clear to whom they are directed.